Birth of Canada Road Trip (May 2026)

 Canadian War Museum

 7 May (Thursday): The Canadian War Museum’s newish home on the banks of the Ottawa River has enough space for extensive chronological galleries that do a pretty good job of telling the story of warfare in what is now Canada from pre-European times to Afghanistan and the present.
-Remarkably, for an official museum it gives an even handed account of the French-English struggle, including a frank portrayal of the political troubles after the conquest, which Confederation attempted to resolve.
+Remarkably, for an official museum it gives an even handed account of the French-English struggle, including a frank portrayal of the political conflicts after the conquest, which Confederation attempted to resolve.

 Even the indigenous people, often sentimentalized as pastoral stewards of the land, are shown as complex societies, with their own ancient history of warfare.
 When Europeans arrived, they adapted to modern weaponry by abandoning open battle for skirmish tactics.
 And they curried alliances with the newcomers to gain advantages over their tribal rivals (with tragic consequences), as much as the Europeans sought to use native support against their own enemies.